 One of the features that really endeared me to Lightroom from the very beginning was the fact that the History Panel keeps track of what edits you make to your photos FOREVER!

 And when I say forever, I mean F.O.R.E.V.E.R!

-You can easily do this, but it is a little bit of a hidden feature in Lightroom.
-All you need to do is go to the before and after mode by clicking it below your photo or just hit the "Y" key (for before and after side-by-side mode) or "alt+Y" (for before and after up and down mode.)
-Next, simply drag and drop the desired state from the History panel into the “before” preview area.
+You can easily do this, but it's a bit of a hidden feature in Lightroom.
+To do this, go to the before and after mode by clicking it below your photo or just hit the "Y" key shortcut (for before/after side-by-side mode) or "alt+Y" shortcut (for before/after top and bottom mode).

 Then, simply drag and drop your desired state from the History Panel into the “before” preview area.

 Erasing edit history isn't something that I would imagine you would want to do very often, but it is possible.
 To erase your history, click the little "x" at the top of your History Panel.
 Just like magic, all your history will be erased.

 If you have an immediate moment of panic over what you have just done, Lightroom gives you the chance fix it by clicking on the Edit menu and then "Undo Clear Settings History" or use the "CTRL+Z" keyboard shortcut.

 Do you have any questions or comments about the Lightroom History Panel?
 Just leave us a comment below - we would LOVE to hear from you.
 And PLEASE SHARE this post using the social sharing buttons (we really appreciate it)!

 Hi!!
 I am Gayle.
 I am a wife to my handsome husband and mom to 4 beautiful kids.
 In my spare time, I am a photographer and blogger at Mom and Camera.
 I have a passion for sharing my love of photography with others.
 I teach local photography classes and regularly share photography tips and tricks on my blog.
 I hang out there a lot—I’d love you to stop by and visit!